-(1) The pro forma balance sheet data give effect to: (i) the automatic conversion of all shares of our preferred stock into common stock upon closing of this offering, which, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, would result in the issuance of shares of our common stock, (ii) outstanding warrants to purchase Series D Preferred Stock becoming warrants to purchase of our common stock, at a weighted average exercise price of \$ 4.30 per share of common stock, upon the closing of this offering and (iv) the automatic cashless exercise of the Series E Common Warrants for shares of our common stock.

-(2) The pro forma as adjusted consolidated balance sheet data give further effect to our issuance and sale of per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- The proforma balance sheet data give effect to: (i) the automatic conversion of all shares of our preferred stock into common stock upon closing of this offering, which, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, would result in the issuance of shares of our common stock, (ii) outstanding warrants to purchase Series D Preferred Stock becoming warrants to purchase 69,768 shares of our common stock, at a weighted average exercise price of \$4.30 per share of common stock, and outstanding warrants to purchase shares of our Series E Preferred Stock becoming warrants to purchase shares of our common stock, at a weighted average exercise price of \$ per share of common stock, upon the closing of this offering and (iii) the automatic cashless exercise of the Series E Common Warrants for shares of our common stock. - (2) The pro forma as adjusted consolidated balance sheet data give further effect to our issuance and sale of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.